 Midway is also home to an awesome ice castle in winter.
 Plus, hiking trails and an ice skating rink.
 There is even a horse-drawn carriage ride that picks up at the Homestead Resort.
 If you are road-tripping to Midway Crater, you can take the scenic route and hit up some national parks, too!
 (Like Arches and Canyonlands if driving from Denver.)

 Cons to Diving Homestead Crater

 - There isn’t much to it.
 If you are looking for a dive that will provide you with amazing views, this isn’t it.
-The crater is an interesting place to dive, but aside from an old wagon wheel there isn’t much to see.
-However, if you want to get your certification or if you happen to be in the area, it’s worth checking out.
+The crater is an interesting place to dive, but aside from an old wagon wheel, there isn’t much to see.
+However, if you want to get your certification, or if you happen to be in the area, it’s worth checking out.

 - It gets pretty busy.
 Especially on dive certification weekends, the crater gets really busy.
-There were actually another group doing dive certifications while we were, on top of a handful of people snorkeling as well.
+There was actually another group doing dive certifications while we were, on top of a handful of people snorkeling as well.

 - Reservations are needed.
-If you want to go on additional dives, spend some time swimming or take part in a SUP yoga class, you will want to make reservations ahead of time.
-On weekends, dinner reservations are likely necessary since the few restaurant options nearby fill up quickly.
-Also plan ahead for other special activities, like the ice castle (which was totally booked out when we tried).
+If you want to go on additional dives, spend some time swimming, or take part in a SUP yoga class, you will want to make reservations ahead of time.
+On weekends, dinner reservations are also likely necessary since the few restaurant options nearby fill up quickly.
+Plan ahead for other special activities like the ice castle (which was totally booked out when we tried).

 Overall, Homestead Crater isn’t going to be the same epic diving experience as a tropical locale.
 But it made for a relaxing and unique weekend of diving with some great memories.
-In the end we completed our PADI Open Water Dive Certification in Homestead Crater, which was our goal.
+In the end, we completed our PADI Open Water Dive Certification in Homestead Crater, which was our goal.
 And it was a good excuse for an awesome winter road trip (which we extended to hit up Arches & Canyonlands)!